benroberts999/cpp-cheatsheet/README.md

 ### Windows
   * With windows 10, the easiest way is to install 'windows subsystem for linux'
+  * Enable 'windows subsystem for linux' under "Turn Windows Features on and off" - then restart your pc
   * Using the windows app store, install ubuntu
   * You will get a linux bash terminal that runs natively inside windows (not a virtual machine)
   * Your windows filesystem can be accessed from inside bash at /mnt/c/ (be *very* careful - there is no recycle bin, 'rm' is for life)